-Qualification standard Example Applicants must secure real es- tate prior to license award A retail applicant must have purchased or leased a property that meets state and local requirements for where a store can be located, such as being in an area zoned for marijuana retail and at least 1,000 feet from a school.
-Applicant's current financial assets must meet certain thresholds A processor applicant must demonstrate \$150,000 in capital assets, of which at least 25 percent must be liquid assets.
-Other assets may include real estate, equipment, or supplies for the business.
-Applicants must have past experience A cultivator applicant must demonstrate that the applicant, of- ficers, or board members have prior business management, ag- ricultural or horticultural, or other industry-specific experience.
-Applicants must provide detailed operations and security plans for their proposed operation A distributor applicant must provide a detailed plan that demonstrates ability to track and monitor inventory and pre- vent theft or diversion, including a description of the facility that will be used to store products and related policies or pro- cedures to keep products secure.
+Qualification standard Example Applicants must secure real es- A retail applicant must have purchased or leased a property tate prior to license award that meets state and local requirements for where a store can be located, such as being in an area zoned for marijuana retail and at least 1,000 feet from a school.
+Applicant's current financial A processor applicant must demonstrate \$150,000 in capital assets must meet certain assets, of which at least 25 percent must be liquid assets.
+Other thresholds assets may include real estate, equipment, or supplies for the business.
+Applicants must have past A cultivator applicant must demonstrate that the applicant, ofexperience ficers, or board members have prior business management, ag- ricultural or horticultural, or other industry-specific experience.
+Applicants must provide detailed A distributor applicant must provide a detailed plan that operations and security plans for demonstrates ability to track and monitor inventory and pretheir proposed operation vent theft or diversion, including a description of the facility that will be used to store products and related policies or pro- cedures to keep products secure.